google-home/smart-home-nodejs/README.md

        cd ..

 1. Run cloud/smart-home-provider-cloud.js, either locally or hosted
-    * If running locally

 	  cd cloud/
 	  npm install

+    * If running locally:

           node smart-home-provider-cloud.js isLocal

-    * If running in a hosted env,
+    * If running in a hosted environment

-          node smart-home-provider-cloud.js smart-home-pub="https://your_domain.com"
+          node smart-home-provider-cloud.js smart-home="https://your_domain.com"

 1. In the resulting output, note the config data.
 In particular the client ID and client Secret.
 1. In a browser, open the ngrok URL shown.